ahmadsarr/Artificial-Intelligence-And-Data-Science-Pro/README.md

 # Data Science Pro
-This repository contains the best material available on the web from different sources.some of the best material to boost up the learning process at one place
+# This repository contains the best material available on the web from different sources to boost up the learning Process.